Disk read-and-write head: Thin-film heads

-First introduced in 1979 on the IBM 3370 disk drive, thin-film technology use photolithographic techniques similar to those used on semiconductor devices to fabricate HDD heads with smaller size and greater precision than the ferrite-based designs then in use.
-Thin-film heads are electronically similar to ferrite heads and used the same physics.
-Thin layers of magnetic (Ni–Fe), insulating, and copper coil wiring materials are built on ceramic substrates that are then physically separated into individual read/write heads integrated with their air bearing significantly reducing the manufacturing cost per unit.
+First introduced in 1979 on the IBM 3370 disk drive, thin-film technology uses photolithographic techniques similar to those used on semiconductor devices to fabricate hard drive heads.
+At the time, these heads had smaller size and greater precision than the ferrite-based heads then in use; they were electronically similar to them and used the same physics.
+Thin layers of magnetic (Ni–Fe), insulating, and copper coil wiring materials were built on ceramic substrates that were then physically separated into individual read/write heads integrated with their air bearing, significantly reducing the manufacturing cost per unit.
 Thin-film heads were much smaller than MIG heads and therefore allowed smaller recorded features to be used.
 Thin-film heads allowed 3.5 inch drives to reach 4 GB storage capacities in 1995.
 The geometry of the head gap was a compromise between what worked best for reading and what worked best for writing.

 Magnetoresistive heads (MR heads)

-The next head improvement in head design was to separate the writing element from the reading element allowing the optimization of a thin-film element for writing and a separate head element for reading.
-The separate read element uses the magnetoresistive (MR) effect which changes the resistance of a material in the presence of magnetic field.
+The next head improvement in head design was to separate the writing element from the reading element allowing the optimization of a thin-film element for writing and a separate thin-film head element for reading.
+The separate read element uses the magnetoresistive (MR) effect which changes the resistance of a material in the presence of a magnetic field.
 These MR heads are able to read very small magnetic features reliably, but can not be used to create the strong field used for writing.
-The term AMR (Anisotropic MR) is used to distinguish it from the later introduced improvement in MR technology called GMR (giant magnetoresistance) and "TMR" (tunneling magnetoresistance).
+The term AMR (Anisotropic MR) is used to distinguish it from the later introduced improvement in MR technology called GMR (giant magnetoresistance) and TMR (tunneling magnetoresistance).

 The transition to perpendicular magnetic recording (PMR) media has major implications for the write process and the write element of the head structure but less so for the MR read sensor of the head structure.